eonduck2/24.04.15practice/README.md

 # What i had created that used SCSS
-the first thing is you can't check with the difference that when i get made the application with CSS cause, my workspace is just only "Coding", it means that's even not a have to difference with "Browser" i just worked for the "Cleaning Code", and it's gonna be clean and short
+the first thing is you can't check with the difference that when i get made the application with CSS cause, my workspace is just only "Editor", it means that's even not a have to difference with "Browser" i just worked for the "Cleaning Code", and it's gonna be clean and short

 # Feedbacks